Adjustable-rate mortgages vs. fixed-rate mortgages

 Most ARMs adjust their rates based on a financial index.
 Some adjustable-rate mortgages have limits on the amount your rate can increase or decrease in one year and over the life of the loan.
 These limits are called "rate caps."
 When you are choosing an ARM, be sure you understand how the rate can adjust and how much your payment could increase or decrease at each adjustment period and over the life of the loan.

 What are the advantages of an adjustable-rate mortgage?

-Adjustable rate mortgages frequently have lower starting interest rates than fixed-rate mortgages.
+Adjustable-rate mortgages frequently have lower starting interest rates than fixed-rate mortgages.
 This means you will pay less money in interest during the introductory period.
-If you plan to own your home for a shorter period of time, a lower introductory rate can save you money on your monthly mortgage payment.
+If you plan to own your home for a shorter period, a lower introductory rate can save you money on your monthly mortgage payment.

 If rates change, you may get a lower rate when your ARM resets without the paperwork of a typical mortgage refinance.